-Counseling and Consultation Services (CCS) assists students with personal, academic and career-related concerns by providing group and individual counseling, outreach and consultation services.
+Counseling and Consultation Services (CCS) assists students with personal concerns by providing group and individual counseling, outreach and consultation services.
 Our goal is to help students be more successful in life.
 A team of licensed clinical professional counselors and licensed clinical social workers are available to assist students with concerns including (but not limited to) depression, anxiety, stress, perfectionism, self-esteem, and relationship/family concerns.
 All counseling contacts are conducted in private and all records are confidential.

 Group counseling is frequently the treatment of choice for college students.
 If group therapy has been recommended, it is because your counselor believes that it is the best way to address a student's concerns.
 Group counseling brings together a small number of individuals (usually 6-8) with one or more trained group leaders.
-Group members share what is troubling them.
-This interaction encourages individuals to develop new ways of behaving and learning more about how they interact with others.
-As a result, the original difficulties people brought to group become resolved.
+Participants develop new ways of behaving and learning more about how they interact with others.